mmartial/OpenInfra25-GenAI/ComfyUI/README.md

 | 🖼️ VAE | Converts latent image to actual pixels | 🖨️ Printer |

 - 🧠 Model — the “brain” of image generation.
-  The main neural network (e.g., stable-diffusion-v1-5, SDXL, FLUX, etc.) trained to turn text into images.
+  The main neural network (e.g., SD1.5, SDXL, FLUX, etc.) trained to turn text into images.
   It learns the relationship between words and images and is responsible for generating the image structure, composition, and details.

 - 📖 CLIP — the “translator” of text to concepts.
   A text encoder that converts prompts into a vector representation the diffusion model understands.
-  It doesn’t generate the image but tells the model what concepts and styles to focus on.
+  It doesn’t generate the image but tells the model which concepts and styles to focus on.

 - 🧩 LoRA — the “add-on” for new styles or subjects.
   Short for Low-Rank Adaptation, a lightweight fine-tuning file that modifies a base model without retraining it.